sunimp/HDWalletKit/README.md

-# HDWalletKit.Swift
+# HDWalletKit

-HD Wallet library that makes possible generating and validating mnemonic phrases.
+HDWalletKit library that makes possible generating and validating mnemonic phrases.
 Also it can generates public / private keys for HD keychain.

 ## Requirements